haskell-tools/haskell-tools/README.md

 ## Known limitations

-  - Generate type signature does not generate `ScopedTypeVariables` extension and explicit `forall` in cases when it would be needed to create a compilable result.
-These have to be added manually.
   - Some semantic information is missing, for example, kinds of type variables, types of variables local to TH splices, fixity of locally defined operators.
   - The following extensions are not supported: `UnicodeSyntax`, `CPP`

-## Plans

-  - 2016: Refinements in project handling, performance improvements for generics.
-  - Editor support in early 2017.
-Better layout handling.
-Refinement and wider variety of refactorings.

 ## Repository contents